This is the most important resource you need for planning any sort of road trip.

 Road Tripping Apps

-Of course, a smartphone is only as good as the apps you have downloaded.
+Of course, a smartphone is only as good as your downloaded apps.
 Here are some essentials to consider:

 Get $5 off the plus version here!
 Code: BTR5QTP